 |two hundred||a-ts’u´ ni´-k’ĕ||adzu´-nik̯’in|

-Regarding ‘six’ I find it interesting that Johnson’s (Lower Coquille) and Barney’s (South Slough) words appear quite similar; interpreting Solomon’s as tsawáqqaiye and Barney’s as chexkeiya.
-It is possible that they are the same word, just that Dorsey and St Clair heard them differently.
+Regarding ‘six’ I find it interesting that Johnson’s (Lower Coquille) and Barney’s (South Slough) words appear quite similar; interpreting Solomon’s tsa-wăq´-kai-ye as tsawexkaiye (I’ve only recently figured out that when Dorsey uses a stand alone q, it’s an x) and Barney’s as chexkeiya.
+Dorsey and St Clair clearly heard these words differently.
 It’s easy for many people to confuse ts- and ch- as they sound similar.
 Annie Peterson’s ‘six’ is very different different – hichixqeye.
 The first part is hichi which appears to be based in hich’ii, one.
 That’s not unusual to express ‘six’ as some variation as ‘one over five’.
 All three versions might possible end in the same suffix.
 I am not sure what it means in Milluk but it resembles the Hanis suffix –iiye which means ‘it became, it got’.

 For ‘seven’, each person has something different.
 Johnson gave psinhlan.
 This is based on the word for ‘three’, plus the negative an, together meaning ‘three less’ – as in three less than ten.
 Annie gives adzuxqeye, here based on the word for ‘two’ (atsuu, adzuu), and the same –xqeye ending she had for ‘six’.
 So her ‘seven’ probably has some meaning along the lines of ‘two over (five)’.
 Barney’s word tsáwaxkei resembles his ‘six’ and I can’t analyze it further.